systelab/systelab-components/src/app/systelab-components/combobox/README.md

-# systelab-comboboxes
+# systelab-combobox

-Component to choose between different predefined options.
+Abstract class that lets you create a Combobox component.

-## Using the component
+## Using the class

-This is not a component by itself, it is an Abstract classes that lets you define your own comboboxes.
+This is not a component by itself, it is an Abstract class that lets you define your own comboboxes.

-In order to do that, you must create your own component and extend from the abstract class AbstractApiComboBox<T>.
+In order to do that, you must create your own component and extend from the abstract class AbstractApiComboBox&lt;T&gt;.
 The following methods have to be implemented:
 ```
 public abstract getInstance(): T;
 public abstract getDescriptionField(): string;